near/read-rpc/epoch-indexer/README.md

 - `chain_id` (\*) `testnet` or `mainnet`
 - `start_options`:
     - `from-genesis` start indexing epoch changes from the genesis block.
-    - `from-interruption ` is used to retrieve the `last_processed_block_height` from the Scylla database.
+    - `from-interruption ` is used to retrieve the `last_processed_block_height` from the database.
 This value is used as the starting point for processing blocks.